pietroglyph/steamowned/README.md

 # steamowned
-Check what games a subset of an arbitrary amount of steam users share... concurrently... with a bloom filter...
+Check what games an arbitrary number of steam users share... concurrently... with a bloom filter...

 ## Usage
 1. Install Go